nightscout/fda-presubmission/source/01-description.rst

 Nightscout is a suite of open source projects.
 A smartphone provides ubiquitous network connectivity to Dexcom's wireless receiver.
-After a polling period the last reading from the Dexcom reciever is transmitted to a database on the internet.
+After a polling period the last reading from the Dexcom receiver is transmitted to a database on the Internet.
 A website renders near-real-time views of the records stored in that database.
-Additionally, the website offers an http endpoint that a pebble watch can use to display the last known alarm status, trend, and glucose level as reported by the Dexcom receiver.
+Additionally, the website offers a ``RESTful API`` that a pebble watch can use to display the last known alarm status, trend, and glucose level as reported by the Dexcom receiver.